Coderad32/Coderad32/README.md

-Welcome
-Thank you for taking the time to learn more about my work.
-Your feedback is always appreciated.

-I am a passionate individual, constantly motivated to move forward in life.
-I am currently seeking job opportunities, training, or a career path, and I am open to both remote and on-site positions.

-If I’m not being creative at work, I’m not truly working.
-I wish I had more time to tell you about myself.

-About Me
+## About Me

-I am currently working on open-source projects and improving my tech coding skills.
-I am eager to collaborate on any open-source projects where I can contribute and earn a sustainable living.
+I am currently immersed in open-source projects, continually honing my tech coding skills.
+My passion lies in collaborating on open-source initiatives where I can make meaningful contributions and earn a sustainable living.

-If you need assistance with programming or writing projects, feel free to reach out.
-Comments and feedback are always welcome!
-I love the outdoors, including camping, hiking, and trail running.
-I also enjoy spending time with the people I care about.
-I hope the future is full of opportunities and freedom in my career and job.
+Feel free to reach out.
+I welcome comments and feedback!
+Outside of work, I am an avid outdoor enthusiast, enjoying activities such as camping, hiking, and trail running.
+I also cherish spending quality time with loved ones.
+I am optimistic about a future filled with opportunities and freedom in my career and job.

-Goals
-Create a Resume / CV
-Find a Job
-Pass Interviews
-Perform Well in the Job
-Get Paid
-Projects
-GitHub Resume
-Description: Created a new resume for myself via GitHub.

-Personal Website
-Description: Developed a new website for myself and hosted it locally.

-Interests
-Photography
-Development
-Woodworking
-Find Job
-If you’re interested in hiring me for a support role, please let me know.
-If you’d like to support me, consider making a donation.

-Pass Interview
-If I am qualified, please let me know.

-Do Job
-Get the job and perform well.

-Get Paid
-Nice job.
-Check.

-Credits
-CJ - Cody James, 2024